 Fortunately, there are tools available to help reduce medication non-adherence and address potential barriers to taking medication as prescribed.
 Numerous medication adherence barriers factor into non-adherence, including cost, incomplete patient education, limited health literacy, and forgetfulness.

-Just like the adherence barrier varies between each patient, the adherence strategy or tool that works best will also vary.
-Let’s learn what medication adherence tools there are and how they can improve patient adherence.
+Just like the adherence barriers that vary between each patient, the adherence strategy or tool that works best will also vary.
+Let’s consider what medication adherence tools there are and how they can improve patients starting and staying on therapy.

 Medication Adherence Tools That Improve Patient Adherence